-Objective 3.2.1 Identify and preserve significant ecological sites throughout the County Policy 3.2.1.1 The County will encourage the protection, of native vegetation and biodiversity in agricultural land management through support of such programs as ALUS, Cow's and Fish, Ag Service Board, etc. Policy 3.2.1.2 The County may require a Biophysical Assessment or evaluation to be submitted at time of subdivision or development application when a proposed development may have an impact on identified natural or environmentally sensitive features.
-Objective 3.2.2 Development should only occur on lands that do not have critical development constraints Policy 3.2.2.1 Groundwater of sufficient quantity and quality should be available to support the proposed development.
+Identify and preserve significant ecological sites throughout the County.

+POLICIES 3.2.1.1 The County will encourage the protection, of native vegetation and biodiversity in agricultural land management through support of such programs as ALUS, Cow's and Fish, Ag Service Board, etc. 3.2.1.2 The County may require a Biophysical Assessment or evaluation to be submitted at time of subdivision or development application when a proposed development may have an impact on identified natural or environmentally sensitive features.

+Development should only occur on lands that do not have critical development constraints

+POLICIES 3.2.2.1 Groundwater of sufficient quantity and quality should be available to support the proposed development.
 Development will be discouraged in areas where reserves of potable water are inadequate.
-Policy 3.2.2.2 Development will be discouraged in areas characterized by wetlands, swamps, muskeg or saturated soils.
+3.2.2.2 Development will be discouraged in areas characterized by wetlands, swamps, muskeg or saturated soils.
 Development will also be discouraged in valleys, ravines or seasonal draws.
 Where development is allowed in areas exhibiting these characteristics the development must adhere to provincial regulations, guidelines and wetland mitigation policies.
-Policy 3.2.2.3 Development shall be prohibited on slopes in excess of 15% or on slopes which are subject to slippage or mass movement.

-- Policy 3.2.2.4 Development is discouraged from locating on soils which have extremely fast percolation rates and/or which might result in the possibility of groundwater contamination. - Policy 3.2.2.5 No permanent structures will be allowed within the 1:100 year flood plain of any river, stream or lake shore.
-A certificate from a qualified, registered professional engineer or architect will be required by the County to confirm that the development has been properly flood proofed. - Policy 3.2.2.6 The County shall encourage flood plain and flood prone areas to be kept in their natural state. - Policy 3.2.2.7 On municipal lands within flood areas, new development should be limited to recreational uses. - Policy 3.2.2.8 Unless unique site requirements determine otherwise, development proposals should conform to the Alberta Environment Land Conservation Guidelines so far as they pertain to setback requirements from valley breaks, ravines and watercourses. - Policy 3.2.2.9 Development on sandy or unstable soil may only be allowed if measures to control erosion are implemented, to the satisfaction of the Development Authority.
+3.2.2.3 Development shall be prohibited on slopes in excess of 15% or on slopes which are subject to slippage or mass movement.
+3.2.2.4 Development is discouraged from locating on soils which have extremely fast percolation rates and/or which might result in the possibility of groundwater contamination.
+3.2.2.5 The County shall discourage the development of permanent structures within flood hazard lands.
+No permanent structures will be allowed within the 1:100 year flood plain of any river, stream or lake shore.
+A certificate from a qualified, registered professional engineer or architect will be required by the County to confirm that the development has been properly flood proofed.
+Amendment Bylaw No. 14-2019 3.2.2.6 On lands within flood hazard areas, the County shall encourage the retention of vegetation and topographic features with the intention of: a. minimizing the impacts on wildlife corridors; b. retaining existing drainage patterns; c. retaining native vegetation.
+The County shall encourage flood plain and flood prone areas to be kept in their natural state.
+Amendment Bylaw No. 14-2019 3.2.2.7 On municipal lands within flood areas, new development should be limited to recreational uses.
+Amendment Bylaw No. 14-2019 3.2.2.7 Unless unique site requirements determine otherwise, development proposals should conform to the Alberta Environment Land Conservation Guidelines so far as they pertain to setback requirements from valley breaks, ravines and watercourses.
+3.2.2.8 Development on sandy or unstable soil may only be allowed if measures to control erosion are implemented, to the satisfaction of the Development Authority.

-Objective 3.2.3 To discourage the fragmentation of working landscapes
+To discourage the fragmentation of working landscapes.

-- Policy 3.2.3.1 The County will encourage new pipelines, electrical and transmission lines, rail lines and road developments to be located adjacent to quarter section or property boundaries and/or within recognized corridor to limit the further fragmentation of lands within the County. - Policy 3.2.3.2 The County will discourage the premature conversion of productive agricultural land to other uses when equally viable alternatives exist. - Policy 3.2.3.3 Developments for non-agricultural uses will be encouraged to locate on lands of lower agricultural capability and in areas where possible negative impact on agriculture are minimized.
+3.2.3.1 The County will encourage new pipelines, electrical and transmission lines, rail lines and road developments to be located adjacent to quarter section or property boundaries and/or within recognized corridor to limit the further fragmentation of lands within the County.
+3.2.3.2 The County will discourage the premature conversion of productive agricultural land to other uses when equally viable alternatives exist.
+3.2.3.3 Developments for non-agricultural uses will be encouraged to locate on lands of lower agricultural capability and in areas where possible negative impact on agriculture are minimized.